flolbr/ChatGPT-File-Editor/README.md

 Files can be excluded from the File Editor by adding a `.gpteditignore` file to the project directory.
 The format of the `.gpteditignore` file is the same as the `.gitignore` file.

+## Q & A

+### How does this defer from GitHub Copilot ?

+Copilot allows you to edit files on the fly, but it does not allow you to create new files or to list the files in a directory.
+This plugin is able to know which files to edit based on your request.

+### Is this only for code projects ?

+No, this plugin can be used for any type of project.
+I personally use it for slideshow presentations made with Beamer or Reveal.js.

+### How do I add a new file ?

+You can add a new file by asking a question like "Create a new file called `file_name`".

+### How do I edit a file ?

+You can edit a file by asking a question like "Edit `file_name`".

+### How do I list all the files in the project ?

+You can list all the files in the project by asking a question like "What files are in the project ?".

+### How do I list all the files in a directory ?

+You can list all the files in a directory by asking a question like "What files are in the `directory_name` directory ?".

+### How do I delete a file ?

+You can't delete files.
+This is to prevent accidental deletion of files.
+Maybe this will be added as an opt-in feature in the future.